NatLabRockies/AdaptiveComputing/README.md

 # Adaptive Computing
 This repository contains the Adaptive Computing (AC) common software stack, which supports goal-based computing.
 As shown in the image below, the AC driver is designed to provide a simple and stable interface between:

-1. surrogate modeling and optimization tools (which are part of the AC common software)
+1. Surrogate modeling and optimization tools (which are part of the AC common software)
-2. and user-defined application-specific simulation code.
+2. And user-defined application-specific simulation code.

 <figure align = "center"><img src="images_for_readme/ac_interface.png" alt="Trulli" style="width:80%"><figcaption align = "center"><b>This repository encompasses the blue dashed box.</b></figcaption></figure>